-Everything about Chateau Pindefleurs St. Emilion, Bordeaux wine producer profile, with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn everything about Chateau Pindefleurs St. Emilion with wine tasting notes, wine and food pairing tips, best vintages, a history of the property, information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

-Serving and Decanting Chateau Pindfleurs, with Wine and Food Pairings
+Serving Chateau Pindefleurs, with Wine and Food Pairings

-Chateau Pindfleurs is best served at 15.5 degrees Celsius, 60 degrees Fahrenheit.
-The cool, almost cellar temperature gives the wine more freshness and lift.
-Young vintages can be decanted for up to 1 hour.
-This allows the wine to soften and open its perfume.
-Older vintages might need very little decanting, just enough to remove the sediment.
-Chateau Pindfleurs is best paired with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised and grilled dishes.
-Chateau Pindfleurs is also good when matched with Asian dishes, rich fish courses like tuna, mushrooms and pasta.
+Chateau Pindefleurs is best paired with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised and grilled dishes.
+Chateau Pindefleurs is also good when matched with Asian dishes, rich fish courses like tuna, mushrooms and pasta.

 Château Pindefleurs Wine Tasting Notes